At the World’s Edge London

 20-24 April

-A suite of performances and educational events tracing a journey towards Anzac day in the heart of London will explore the core values of Anzac spirit; Courage, Sacrifice, Service, Comradeship or Mateship, Remembrance and Endurance.
+Tracing a journey towards Anzac day, exploring the core values of Anzac spirit: Courage, Sacrifice, Service, Comradeship or Mateship, Remembrance and Endurance.

 • Gideon Klein String Trio